kdeiri/simscale-chtv2-api/README.md

 11. Run the simulation
 12. Download results

-To use the code you would to have a SimScale API key - you can receive one after you contact the SimScale team.
+To use the code you would need to have a SimScale API key - you can receive one after you contact the SimScale team.